-This is the major part of the Honours year (accounting for 95% of the final mark).
+This is the major part of the Honours year and accounts for 90% of the final mark.
 Close consultation with supervisors is essential.
 A written practice thesis is due for lodgement in August (February for mid-year entry).
 The student's final report will then be submitted as a thesis in October (May for mid-year entry).

 Spoligotype patterns evolve through the deletion of spacer sequences that cannot be recovered and have provided Associate Professor Mark Tanaka with a rich source of data with which to understand the transmission of disease.